carsimoes/ElasticSearchSample/README.md

 # ElasticSearchSample

-The `ElasticSearchSample` repository demonstrates how to integrate Elasticsearch into a .NET application using the NEST client.
+The `ElasticSearchSample` repository demonstrates how to integrate Elasticsearch into a .NET application using the Elasticsearch .NET Client.
 It provides a foundational structure for performing CRUD operations and implementing search functionality with Elasticsearch.

 ## Features